Accommodations for qualified students

 At no time should a crosswalk be blocked for periods longer than necessary to pick-up or drop-off a student with a disability.

 Requests for interpreters should be submitted to the Center as early as possible (e.g., right after pre-registration).

 Any schedule changes must be communicated to the Director or Assistant Directory.

-The OCT will help students obtain note takers when this is an approved accommodation.
+The Center will help students obtain note takers when this is an approved accommodation.

 Students may approach a peer in class and request them to be a note taker.
-Students will need to provide the name of the note taker to the Office of Counseling and Testing.
+Students will need to provide the name of the note taker to the Center.
 If a student does not feel comfortable approaching other students, the Center will recruit a note taker for the class.

 In order to receive a copy of a classmate’s notes, students must maintain reliable attendance.
 The notes are not a replacement for missing class.
 After a couple of weeks, students may want to talk with their professor to see if the notes are adequate.

-Any problems with the note taker must be addressed to the OCT immediately so we can resolve any issues or find a new note taker.
+Any problems with the note taker must be addressed to the Center immediately so we can resolve any issues or find a new note taker.

 Personal care attendants assist individuals in completing daily living skills such as grooming, personal hygiene, meal preparation, medication monitoring, maintenance of personal living environment, lifting or turning pages, and transporting/escorting.

 The cost and maintenance of the services of a personal care attendant are the responsibility of the student.
 To determine if a personal care attendant (PCA) is needed, students will need to assess their skills and abilities with their medical provider, vocational rehabilitation counselor, or case manager.

-The OCT is willing to advise students on the recruitment and hiring of PCAs.
+The Center is willing to advise students on the recruitment and hiring of PCAs.
 For example, the office can provide a location for students to interview prospective PCAs and can generate ideas on how to advertise the position on campus.

 Students with disabilities are the employers and set the wages, hours, job duties and conditions for employment.
 As such, students are expected to create their own fliers and applications for the position.